Generic selectors

 Seattle Sounders

-They are one of the MLS’ most successful teams, having qualified for the MLS Cup Playoffs every season from their inception up until 2022.
-They were also the first-ever MLS team to compete in the FIFA Club World Cup, where Al Ahly knocked them out.
+The Sounders have played at Lumen Field since 2003 and are one of MLS’s most successful clubs.
+They qualified for the MLS Cup Playoffs every season from 2009–2022 and became the first MLS team to compete in the FIFA Club World Cup.

 Seattle Reign